joeduffy/joeduffy.github.io/_posts/2015-11-02-software-leadership-9-on-the-importance-of-intellectual-honesty.md

 start playing politics, rather than letting technical innovation shine through.
-People with an innate ability to find flaws and help patch them are discouraged from participating, left frustrated and therefore under-utilized, and often end up leaving, despite them being an enormous competetive advantage to your company.
+People with an innate ability to find flaws and help patch them are discouraged from participating, left frustrated and therefore under-utilized, and often end up leaving, despite them being an enormous competitive advantage to your company.

 Unfortunately, I have a hard time forgiving intellectual dishonesty.
 As soon as